a7mdragab/RateThisApp/README.md

                 .setNegativeBtnTxt("No, Thanks")
                 .setNeutralBtnTxt("Later")
-                .setThresholdLaunchTimes(10) //after 10 launches it will be shown again if cancelled .setThresholdInstallDays(7)//after 7 days it will be shown even if not opened the threshouldLauchTimes .setNegativeIgnored(true)
+                .setThresholdLaunchTimes(10) //after 10 launches it will be shown again if cancelled .setThresholdInstallDays(7)//after 7 days it will be shown even if not opened the thresholdLauchTimes .setNegativeIgnored(true) //if is ignored: when user click no it will be shown again after the thereshold
+		//otherwise:it won't be shown again
                 .setCallback(new RateThisApp.RateAppCallback() {
                     @Override
                     public void onYesClicked() {